Houses for teachers and caretakers

 A tenant might object to a new rent and ask you to reassess it.
 In this case:

-- under the Residential Tenancies Act 1986, the tenant must give you some evidence of market rents in the area, taking into account the house’s condition
+- under the Residential Tenancies Act 1986, the tenant must give you some evidence of market rents in the area, taking into account the condition of the house

 - you reassess the rent and advise the tenant of your decision